The Demographic Transition Revisited:

 3. Aid

-gift.
-Indeed, the United States is often misunderstood because
+unreciprocated gift.
+Indeed, the United States is often

-giving is a tenet of its foreign policy.
-When governments proclaim
+misunderstood because giving is a tenet of its foreign policy.
+When

-of western banks demanding repayment of their loans and international
+salutary developments of western banks demanding repayment of their

-agencies attaching political as well as economic conditions to
+loans and international agencies attaching political as well as

-could draw is that wealth is abundant and renewable.
-Nevertheless,
+draw is that wealth is abundant and renewable.
+Nevertheless, that

 rhetoric of aid.
 Promises overwhelm the reality that Earth is